Home

 Reflective NDs are made from a mirror coating and “reflect” the light .
 The mirror coating, by virtue of not having any color, provides 100 % neutrality.

-The color gray It should be noted that gray absorptive NDs are not truly 100% gray.
+Keep in mind that absorptive NDs are not truly 100% gray.

 In fact, gray is one of the most difficult colors to make because it contains a variety of colors.